Icon Legend: Catalog Navigation

 Copies of previous catalogs (Archived Versions) may be found on the catalog archive website and hard copies of every year are kept in the Office of Records and Registration.

 Admission to UA Little Rock in any program of study does not guarantee that the university will continue to offer that program of study indefinitely.
-UA Little Rock reserves the right to change, phase out, or discontinue any program at any time in the best interest of the University.
+UA Little Rock reserves the right to change, phase out, or discontinue any program at any time in the best interest of the university.

 Right to Change

 Any policy, course listing, website, catalog, or class schedule is only intended to announce available courses and applicable policies.
 If a course appears in this catalog or any other publication, it should not be regarded as a guarantee.
-Keeping within standards set by other universities with the University of Arkansas System, UA Little Rock reserves the right to:
+Keeping within standards set by other universities in the University of Arkansas System, UA Little Rock reserves the right to:

 - add or delete courses or programs from its offerings,